bucketco/bucket-javascript-sdk/packages/openfeature-node-provider/README.md

 };
 ```

-To use the Bucket Node.js OpenFeature provider, you must convert your OpenFeature contexts to Bucket contexts.
+To use the Reflag Node.js OpenFeature provider, you must convert your OpenFeature contexts to Reflag contexts.
 You can achieve this by supplying a context translation function which takes the Open Feature context and returns
-a corresponding Bucket Context:
+a corresponding Reflag Context:

 ```ts
 import { BucketNodeProvider } from "@openfeature/bucket-node-provider";